-A range of initial intervention strategies to help pupils manage their behaviour and reduce the likelihood of more severe sanctions will be used.
+A range of initial intervention strategies to help pupils manage their behaviour and reduce the Behaviour Policy - Date November 2024 10 likelihood of more severe sanctions will be used.
 Support will consider the pupil's specific needs and may be delivered outside of the classroom, in small groups or in one-to-one activities.
 A system will be in place to ensure relevant members of the SLT are aware of any pupil that is:

-- Persistently misbehaving - Not improving their behaviour following low-level sanctions - Displaying a sudden change in behaviour from previous patterns of behaviour
+- Persistent unacceptable behaviour - Not improving their behaviour following low-level sanctions - Displaying a sudden change in behaviour from previous patterns of behaviour